mpostol/TP/ExDataManagement/DataStreams/README.md

 Finally, a few notes related to XML stylesheet transformation.
 Not only web browsers have a built-in mechanism ensuring transformation.
 This transformation can be defined in such a way that the target text that will be created has the features of a natural language.
 The final form may also cover ergonomic requirements, and in particular, it may be the user interface.
 Shortly, thanks to the transformation of XML files using stylesheet it is possible to add formatting to the data contained in the XML bitstream.

+#### Standardization of the output stream

+If we are talking about communication between different remote applications, we must consider a scenario in which these applications are written in different programming languages.
+In this case, the problem arises of how to create types in other languages that will represent the same information.
+Since we recognize the schema as a good idea to validate XML documents, i.e. XML texts, and check whether the XML text is the XML document we expect, then maybe we should turn the issue upside down and generate types in selected programming language based on XML schema.
+Of course, it is a chicken and egg problem namely, should we first create types in the selected programming language, or should we create these types in the XML schema and then create classes based on the XML schema?
+But let's try to see how this can be achieved using an example.

+_________________________________

+When we talk about the syntax and semantics of a stream, the first thing to consider is the scope of data use.
+Well, data produced by one instance of a program can also be used by the same instance of the program.
+In such a case, if the process runs autonomously and is symmetric from a serialization and deserialization point of view, we should not expect any further problems.

+However, the same data can be used by the same program but not the same program instance, we also have to take into account that the programs may be in different versions.
+In such a case, there is a problem of data compatibility between different versions of the program.
+So the question arises whether if the data serialized by one version of the program is used by another version of the program run as a different instance, will it allow the creation of a graph equivalent to the original graph.

+Another application of streams may be the use of them between various programs that are created in different technologies and implemented on different platforms.
+Then there is also the issue of technological compatibility.
+Also in this case, it must be taken into account that classes (types) that were created in one technology cannot necessarily be directly used in another technology.
+And in this case, we are already entering the issue of semantics, so we must take into account the fact that in another technology the same information will be represented in a different way.

 ### Graph of Objects Serialization

+Issues related to graphs are also on the list.
+Let us introduce two terms: hierarchical and non-hierarchical graph.
+Loops may occur in non-hierarchical ones.

+__________________________;

 Let's move on to the last issue related to the serialization of objects interconnected to each other forming graphs.
 So the objects have references between them and these references will determine the structure of the graph of objects.
 In this case, the main challenge is that all the objects must be considered as one whole.